insilica/vscode-pycmd/README.md

 # vscode-pycmd

-`pycmd` provides a command that runs the active python expression in the active terminal.
-Below is a sensible way to use it in keybindings:
+The `extension.pycmd` command runs the first complete python expression following the active-editor cursor in the active terminal.

 ```json
 {